lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/reax-silica.rst

 ..  container:: justify

-    Here the reaxff pair_style is used with no control file, and safezone and mincap are there for memory allocation issue.
+    Here, the reaxff pair_style is used with no control file, and safezone and mincap are there for memory allocation issue.
 If not there, the segmentation faults and bondchk failed errors sometimes occur.

-    The pair_coeff uses the |reaxCHOFe|
-    (which must be saved in the same folder), and we set the type 1 as silicon, and type 2 as oxygen.
+    The pair_coeff uses the |reaxCHOFe| file which is assumed to be saved in the same folder as the input.
+    The atoms of type 1 are set as silicon (Si), and type 2 as oxygen (O) in order to be consistent with our .data file and previous mass definition.

     Finally, qeq/reaxff is used to perform charge equilibration every timestep.
 The values 0 and 10.0 are low and high cutoffs, and 1.0e-6 a tolerance.
 Finally, maxiter sets a limit to the number of attempt to equilibrate the charge.
-If the charge does not properly equilibrate despite the 400 attempts, a WARNING will appear.
-It can happen when the initial charges are too far from equilibrium values.
+If the charge does not properly equilibrate despite the 400 attempts, a warning will appear.
+Such warning are likely to appear if the initial charges are too far from equilibrium values.

-    Then, let us insert some familiar commands controlling the re-building of the neighbor lists.
-Let us also
-    print thermodynamic information as well as the charge of both atom types.
+    Then, let us insert some familiar commands controlling the building of the neighbor lists.
+Let us also print thermodynamic information, the charge of both atom types, and create a dump file for visualization.

 .. |reaxCHOFe| raw:: html